Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 }

-Finally, response policy.
+Finally, the response policy.
 These are the fields the Implementor is forced to add after the very first counterexample, because without them the rule can only break:

 {